senner007/jumbleScramblePluginPointer/readme.txt

 Todo:
-+ make dropLimit work in horizontal mode

 + add margin for elt to constructor the first time it is calculated in animateback
-+ dirSwitch on constructor
 + setChars function should update elt object as well, it does not work when moving to another container. should probably work in conjunction with the relayout method.
 + Dragging enable/disable/lock on individual items method
 + shuffle method